wuuyaq/stl_to_png/README.md

-# STL to PNG Renderer - GitHub Pages
+# STL to PNG Renderer

 A simple browser-based tool to render STL 3D models as PNG images from multiple angles.

+Additional there is a nodejs script do run this to automate image recognition for llm with STL files.

+It also can be used to generate thumbnails from a stl and its lightweight so its easy to change and extend with an LLM, i hope it can help.

 ## Live Demo